cyphertjohn/compositionalanalyzer/README.md

 > x' = x \\/ exists k >= 1. x' = x + k /\ x < 100 /\ x' <= 100

-In this exercise we will slightly modify the solver to implement this strategy.
+In the next exercise we will slightly modify the solver to implement this strategy.

 First, we must target a class of recurrences that we will extract and solve.
 For this lab we will target *linear recurrence equations*, (for a more complicated class of recurrences see [Non-linear Reasoning for Invariant Synthesis](https://dl.acm.org/doi/10.1145/3158142)).
 A linear recurrence equation has the form